-Addition and subtraction of similar fractions is nothing but a usual arithmetic operation.
-After checking that all denominators are the same, the rest will be performing addition or subtraction to our numerators.
+Addition and subtraction of similar fractions is nothing but the usual arithmetic operation.
+After identifying that all denominators were the same, the rest will just be an ordinary addition or subtraction of our numerators.
 The denominators will tell us if we can add or subtract them directly.

 In this lesson, I will be presenting the basic procedure (step-by-step) on how to add or subtract similar fractions.
 It will be followed by various examples for you to understand it better.

 How to Add Similar Fractions (the same denominators)

 As a review, similar fractions (also like fractions) are fractions having the same denominators.

 The following are the steps on how to add similar fractions: